ohshitgorillas/qmk-xcase/readme.md

 ### Dynamic Delimiters
-This module may be used in conjunction with the Leader key to program dynamic, on-the—fly delimiters such as `.` or `/`.
+This module may be used to program dynamic, on-the-fly delimiters such `/` to/type/obnoxiously/long/file/paths.
+Youacanausealettersaasadelimitersatoo, orEVENcapsLOCKtoTYPElikeTHIS.

-In the example below, users may enter Leader, `x`, `c`, followed by any character to use that character as a delimiter.
+In the example below, users may enter Leader, `X`, `C`, followed by any character to use that character as a delimiter:
 ```c
 extern uint16_t leader_sequence[];